alphagov/e-petitions/data/README.md

 JOIN welsh_constituency_to_region_lookup AS r ON c.code = r.spc20cd;
 ```

-This is the final table we need to generate our final geography CSV files - export using the following `COPY` commands:
+This is the final table we need to generate our constituency and region geography CSV files - export using the following `COPY` commands:

 ``` sql
 # regions.csv